dvidelabs/flatcc/README.md

 workarounds, but it is more reliable to use `-std=c++11` or `-std=c++14`.

+The portably library does not support GCC C++ pre 4.7 because the portable library does not work around C++ limitations in stdalign.h and stdint.h before GCC 4.7.
+This could be fixed but is not a priority.

 Some previously testet compiler versions may have been retired as the CI environment gets updated.
 See `.travis.yml` and `appveyor.yml` in the `ci-more` branch for the current configuration.

 The monster sample does not work with MSVC 2010 because it intentionally uses C99 style code to better follow the C++ version.

+The build option `FLATCC_TEST` can be used to disable all tests which might make flatcc compile on platforms that are otherwise problematic.
+The buld option `FLATCC_CPP_TEST` can be disabled specifically for C++ tests (a simple C++ file that includes generated C code).

 ### Platforms reported to work by users